-Proper rest and a peaceful sleep at night are very important during pregnancy.
-But it may not be easy to come by during pregnancy, owing to the expanding tummy, especially during the second and third trimester of pregnancy.
+Proper rest and peaceful sleep at night are very important during pregnancy.
+But a goodnight’s sleep may not be easy to come by during pregnancy, owing to the expanding tummy, especially during the second and third trimester of pregnancy.
 An uncomfortable sleeping position can keep you awake at night.
-If sleeping on your back is your favourite position, you may have to give it up during pregnancy.
-Although, there is no scientific evidence available which suggests that sleeping on the back during pregnancy is harmful, it is advisable to avoid doing so, as it can be very uncomfortable particularly after the first trimester and it may also lead to certain health issues.
+If sleeping on your back is your favourite position, you may have to give it up during pregnancy, as sleeping on the back during pregnancy may prove to be harmful, and particularly uncomfortable after the first trimester.
+It may also result in certain health issues.

-Is Sleeping on Your Back Safe While You Are Pregnant?
+Is Sleeping on Your Back Safe While Pregnant?

 Things to Consider If You Are Sleeping on Your Back During Pregnancy

 If you absolutely cannot do without sleeping on your back in pregnancy, then pillows can be a real lifesaver for you.
 Pillows can make sleeping on the back comfortable during the first trimester of pregnancy.

 - You can take the help of pillows to suitably support yourself and make sleeping on your back more comfortable during pregnancy.